 Mindfulness is an aura that isolates you from all your worries and helps you reflect on the present.
 Today ‘mindfulness’ is a buzzword on social media and a popular topic on every health, fitness, and lifestyle blog.
 Therefore, people believe it is some new trend that is being propagated by celebrities and public influencers.
 Mindfulness is not a newfound theory or some silly fad; its roots are immersed in Buddhist teachings.
-Mindfulness is related to finding inner peace and raising awareness of one’s current position.
+Mindfulness is related to finding inner peace health & fitness and raising awareness of one’s current position.
 We waste so much time and energy dwelling over the past and future that we forget what matters right now!

 Toddlers are the perfect example of mindfulness.
 They are so at home with their immediate surroundings, brimming with awe and curiosity.
 They simply sense and feel things without any interpretation or judgment.
 This state of mind brings out raw emotions and establishes deep connections, which many fully functional adults are deprived of.
 We are utterly lost in the maze of our thoughts, thus we become disconnected with reality.